jamesplease/react-request/README.md

 ##### `transformData`

 A function that is called with the data returned from the response.
-You can use this hook to transform the data before it is passed into `render`.
+You can use this hook to transform the data before it is passed into `children`.

 ```jsx
 <Fetch